krisapplegate/kiro-simple-tracker/WORKSPACE_MANAGEMENT.md

 - Complete data isolation between workspaces
 - Users cannot access data from workspaces they don't belong to
 - API endpoints verify tenant access before returning data
+- All database queries are scoped by tenant ID

 ### Permission Inheritance
 - Users maintain separate roles per workspace
 - No permission inheritance between workspaces
 - Each workspace has independent RBAC configuration
+- Effective user ID is determined per workspace

 ### Creator Privileges
 - Workspace creators automatically get super_admin role
 - Can manage all aspects of their workspace
 - Can invite other users and assign roles

+### Tenant Switching Security
+- Custom X-Tenant-Id header for workspace switching
+- Server validates user access to requested workspace
+- Effective tenant ID used for all database operations
+- User permissions recalculated for target workspace

 ## Testing